 1895 Inception: St, Paul, Willamette Valley, Oregon

-Nick Gooding is the first Gooding to grow hops, also documented in Oregonian in 1895 (first hop contract) because all contracts had to be published to be legal at the time.
+Nick Gooding is the first Gooding to grow hops, also documented in Oregonian in 1895 where the first hop contract was published, this was the legal practice at the time.

 By late 20’s the demand for hops had declined to where J.R.
 Gooding (Pud) stopped growing.
 He drove truck for Shell Oil until prohibition was lifted, then moved back and began growing hops again.

 J.R.
 Gooding (Pud) mechanized baling with a tractor he developed which baled much faster than the screw-type balers.

 J.R.
 Gooding (Pud) originally came through Idaho with Mike’s grandmother.
 They had gone through Caldwell then and she spoke of how nice it was that the Caldwell Boulevard was so shaded by all the trees.
 He commented on how ideal a hop growing environment this was.

 "Pud" returns to southwest Idaho and the rest of the family joined by 1945.
 He built the dryer and planted hops.

 First year of growing in Idaho - No spraying took place.
 Hops were picked by hand.
 At this time there were 11 acres and 2 varieties (Clusters and Fuggles).